quixio/quix-streams/docs/processing.md

 <br/>
 The items will be processed in the same order as they are returned.

-There are certain limitations coming with this API:
+There are certain limitations of this API:

 - `StreamingDataFrame.apply(expand=True)` cannot be used to filter values via `sdf[sdf.apply(<function>, expand=True)]`